 Processing Time – Describe how long it will take for you to ship the item.

 Choose your Search Terms – You are allowed to use 13 tags, and I recommend that you use them all.
 Think about what words people will use to find your product.
-Be specific to what you are offering, you want to attract people that will be interested in purchasing your work.
+Be specific to what you are offering, you want to attract people who will be interested in purchasing your work.

 Review and Publish – Before you hit publish, proofread everything to make sure that you did not make any mistakes.

-Select a Payment Method
+Select A Payment Method

 You will now select a payment method for your shop.
 Your options are credit/debit cards, PayPal, Etsy Gift Cards, Apple Pay.
 Direct checkout is also available in specific countries.
 Read the policies to see if your country is eligible.

-Set up Billing
+Set Up Billing